By Samantha Greenfield, Contributing Writer ||

 Moyer emphasizesd that, to most people, food production seems so mundane; however, he illuminates the huge impacts that food production has on our environment and our world.

 Moyer explained that soil, biologically, wants to be covered with green.
 When only one crop is planted, weeds grow up to fill the space that is not covered.
-To remove those weeds, pesticides and other harmful chemicals are sprayed.
+To remove those weeds, pesticides used by pest control new hampshire and other harmful chemicals are sprayed.
 These chemicals damage the health of the soil and our bodies.
 Instead, what we should be doing is allowing soil to be covered in different types of plants to give it nutrients.
 Just like a human body, the soil needs more than one type of nutrient.
 If only one crop is planted, the soil is being deprived of other nutrients.

 We need to think beyond sustainable, Moyer argues, and instead incorporate the word “regenerative” into our vocabulary.